csesoc/constitution/CONSTITUTION.rst

 Election of the Executive
 -------------------------

-    Verbatim from CSESoc Constitution section 8.
-    The Model Constitutions' wording has been ignored since it's not applicable here.
-    *NOTE*: We change the constitution to allow accepting a nomination at the AGM.

 #.
 Nominations for the Executive positions shall open during Arc-affiliated club's AGM period, or the week leading up to it.
 The Executive may choose when these nominations open, subject to the requirements of this section.